CPendergraft/trivia/README.md

 ## Scoring

 users get a point per correct answer but must select the correct answer to proceed.
 Every wrong answer deducts a .33 point from score.
+After wrong answer, the answers are shuffled, so user must pay attnetion to what they have selected previously.
 User will be presented with a score at end of quiz.